 If your reaction to this is, “I can’t muster up this motivation of love on my own,” you are absolutely right!
 Remember, the source of your love is found in the fact that Christ first loved you.
 You are already secure in Christ.
 There is nothing that can separate you from the love of God in Jesus.
 The Holy Spirit’s presence in you is the unlimited source of that love that results in a change of action toward God and others.
 Biblical “obedience” is not legalism; it’s living in the love God has given you and reflecting him to the world around you.

-- Think back on your past experience with the church or other Christians.
+- Think back on your experience with the church or other Christians.
 What narratives about God were communicated to you?
 Were those narratives rooted in love or something else?

 - Read Romans 8:31-39.
 That is how God describes your relationship with him.
 Think about that passage for a little while.
 How does that message compare with your narrative?